LucSaunders/concert-preview/README.md

     **********SEARCH**********
     *****************************
-    Search Bar: Take in city name (metro area) and a specific date .
+    Search Bar: Take in city name (metro area) and a specific date range.

     **********RETURN**********